-We have audited the general-purpose financial statements of City of Kinston, North Carolina, as of and for the year ended June 30, 1994, and have issued our report thereon dated September 30, 1994.
-We have also audited City of Kinston, North Carolina's compliance with requirements applicable to major federal and State financial assistance programs and have issued our report thereon dated September 30, 1994.
+We have audited the general purpose financial statements of City of Kinston, North Carolina, as of and for the year ended June 30, 1995, and have issued our report thereon dated September 30, 1995.
+We have also audited City of Kinston, North Carolina's compliance with requirements applicable to its major State financial assistance program and have issued our report thereon dated September 30, 1995.

 We conducted our audits in accordance with generally accepted auditing standards; Government Auditing Standards, issued by the Comptroller General of the United States; Office of Management and Budget (OMB) Circular A-128, Audits of State and Local Governments; and the State Single Audit Implementation Act.
-Those standards, OMB Circular A-128, and the State Single Audit Implementation Act require that we plan and perform the audit to obtain reasonable assurance about whether the general-purpose financial statements are free of material misstatement and about whether City of Kinston, North Carolina, complied with laws and regulations, noncompliance with which would be material to a major federal or State financial assistance program.
+Those standards, OMB Circular A-128, and the State Single Audit Implementation Act require that we plan and perform the audit to obtain reasonable assurance about whether the general purpose financial statements are free of material misstatement and about whether City of Kinston, North Carolina, complied with laws and regulations, noncompliance with which would be material to its major State or a federal financial assistance program.

-In planning and performing our audits for the year ended June 30, 1994, we considered the City's internal control structure, in order to determine our auditing procedures for the purpose of expressing our opinions on the general-purpose financial statements and on its compliance with requirements applicable to major programs, and to report on the internal control structure in accordance with OMB Circular A-128 and the State Single Audit Implementation Act.
+In planning and performing our audits for the fiscal year ended June 30, 1995, we considered the City's internal control structure in order to determine our auditing procedures for the purpose of expressing our opinions on the City's general purpose financial statements and on its compliance with requirements applicable to its major program, and to report on the internal control structure in accordance with OMB Circular A-128 and the State Single Audit Implementation Act.
 This report addresses our consideration of internal control structure policies and procedures relevant to compliance with requirements applicable to federal and State financial assistance programs.
+We have addressed internal control structure policies and procedures relevant to our audit of the general purpose financial statements in a separate report dated September 30, 1995.

 The management of City of Kinston, North Carolina, is responsible for establishing and maintaining an internal control structure.
 In fulfilling this responsibility, estimates and judgments by management are required to assess the expected benefits and related costs of internal control structure policies and procedures.
-The objectives of an internal control structure are to provide management with reasonable, but not absolute, assurance that assets are safeguarded against loss from unauthorized use or disposition, that transactions are executed in accordance with management's authorization and recorded properly to permit the preparation of general-purpose financial statements in accordance with generally accepted accounting principles, and that federal and State financial assistance programs are managed in compliance with applicable laws and regulations.
+The objectives of an internal control structure are to provide management with reasonable, but not absolute, assurance that assets are safeguarded against loss from unauthorized use or disposition, that transactions are executed in accordance with management's authorization and recorded properly to permit the preparation of general purpose financial statements in accordance with generally accepted accounting principles, and that federal and State financial assistance programs are managed in compliance with applicable laws and regulations.
 Because of inherent limitations in any internal control structure, errors, irregularities, or instances of noncompliance may nevertheless occur and not be detected.
 Also, projection of any evaluation of the structure to future periods is subject to the risk that procedures may become inadequate because of changes in conditions or that the effectiveness of the design and operation of policies and procedures may deteriorate.